crosswalk-project/crosswalk-website/public/documentation/ios/extensions.md

   * A JavaScript file which exposes the native code to an app running on Crosswalk.

-Crosswalk for iOS runtime provides a way to auto generate JavaScript mapping codes, besides it also allows you to inject your own JavaScript codes for the extension.
+The Crosswalk for iOS runtime provides a way to auto generate JavaScript mapping codes, besides it also allows you to inject your own JavaScript codes for the extension.

 ## How to write an extension